bigman1170/Obsidian-Notes/Sessions Raw/Session 03.md

 [[Travis]] starts harvesting ghoul parts

-The servants have been wondering about the [[Magister]]s disappearance and they catch him up on the locked up
+The servants have been wondering about the [[Magister]]s disappearance, and they catch him up on the locked up

 The servant turns and moves his arms and opens a hallway to move us into the base